The C3 Undergraduate Fellowship Program is open to:

 Approved fields of study for C3 Undergraduate Fellowships

 The C3 Undergraduate Fellowship Program is funded by The Andrew W. Mellon Foundation.
 As such, eligibility is limited to the Foundation’s approved fields of specialization.

 **Please note that the list below applies only to the research undertaken during the summer research program, not to your chosen or prospective major.
-If your field of interest is not listed here, you may want to consider applying directly (i.e. not as a C3 applicant) to the Columbia and Berkeley programs – links provided on the How to apply page.
+If your field of interest is not listed here, you may want to consider applying directly to the Columbia and Berkeley programs – just check the appropriate boxes on the application platform (weblink forthcoming).
 You may also consider applying to the Leadership Alliance Summer Research Program (see link on the Resources page).**

 - Anthropology and Archeology